ibraheem-areeda/Learning-Journal-python/Class-04.md

 | Return value | None by default (but can return a value if specified) | Can return a value |
 | Access | Does not have access to class or instance state | Has access to the class state (through the `cls` parameter) |
 | Example | `@staticmethod def add(x, y): return x + y` | `@classmethod def create_instance(cls, *args, **kwargs): return cls(*args, **kwargs)` |

+### MRO (inheritance)
+MRO (Method Resolution Order) is the order in which Python searches for a method or attribute in the inheritance hierarchy of a class.
+It is calculated using the C3 linearization algorithm, which takes into account the order in which base classes are defined and ensures that no class appears in the MRO before all its parents have been processed.
+The MRO determines which implementation of a method will be used when multiple base classes define a method with the same name.